12kesselrun/Afloat_PETG_Development/readme.md

 - Run LTAZ6_Nozzle_Calibration.gcode

 ## NOTES
-The bed level calibration values are maintained between prints but are lost when the printer is powered off.
+- The bed level calibration values are maintained between prints but are lost when the printer is powered off
+- The nozzle calibration routine ends by moving to 0.5mm above the bed (for a feeler gauge test)